Last Updated on May 27, 2022 by Jeremy

-Those who love thrill rides can check out the selection of roller coasters which includes Sky Rocket (a launching coaster with several inversions), The Phantom's Revenge (a traditional steel coaster), The Exterminator (an indoor wild mouse style coaster), and historic wooden coasters including the Racer, Thunderbolt, and Jack Rabbit- the latter of which has been opened since 1920!
+Those who love thrill rides can check out the selection of roller coasters which includes the Steel Curtain (an extreme roller coaster with many, many loops), Sky Rocket (a launching coaster with inversions), The Phantom's Revenge (a traditional steel coaster), The Exterminator (an indoor wild mouse style coaster), and historic wooden coasters including the Racer, Thunderbolt, and Jack Rabbit- the latter of which has been opened since 1920!

 Adrenaline junkies have even more options with a wide array of swinging rides, including the Aero 360, our personal favorite.
 In this one you complete full, 360-degree spins on the iconic Kennywood Arrow which nearly stops when upside down!
 It may not seem like much from the ground, but this one is sure to get your heart pumping.
 (But don't worry about us, we had our potato patch fries after riding this one.)

 The park is also home to many family friendly attractions including the dark rides of Garfield's Nightmare, Ghostwood Estate, the fully remodeled Noah's Ark attraction, and a rather large children's section- making Kennywood perfect for visitors of all ages and interests.